enesozeren/rag-project/README.md

 You can find more details about the hardware and system configuration in [docs/hardware-and-system-config.md](docs/hardware-and-system-config.md).
 In summary, we provide you `4` x [[NVIDIA T4 GPUs](https://www.nvidia.com/en-us/data-center/tesla-t4/)].

+## 🏁 Baseline
+We include two baselines for demonstration purposes, and you can read more abou them in [docs/baselines.md](docs/baselines.md).

 # ❓ Frequently Asked Questions
 ## Which track is this starter kit for ?